-- Kimchi: Make a kimchi-like pickle by adding a slice of onion, a clove of garlic, a bit of fresh grated ginger and 1 tsp of chili flakes.
+- Kimchi: Make a kimchi-like pickle by adding a slice of onion, a clove of garlic, a bit of freshly grated ginger, and 1 tsp of chili flakes.
 This is particularly delicious with a mix of carrots and radishes.

-- Pink beet: Add slices of beet to the mix for bright pink radish pickles.
+- Pink beet and radish: Add slices of beet to the mix for bright pink radish pickles.

 - Spicy: Add 1 jalapeno pepper sliced in half along with a few slices of onion.

 Fermented radishes are a nutritious and delicious snack.
 They can be made from small, garden radishes or large daikon radishes.
-Try all 4 flavour options!
+See the section above for 4 flavor options!

 - Prep Time: 10 minutes

 - Total Time: 10 minutes